Field research methods: Researching disability cultures 2403-OG-EN-FRMR

 Assessment methods: graded credit

-- participation in lectures meetings (including options; At least 3 participations in lecture meetings are required for credit)
+- participation in lectures meetings — at least 3 participations in lecture meetings are required for credit.

 - synchronous lecture discussions